Sign in

 Note: Depending on how Itron and your utility deliver Entra ID MFA, the regular sign-in process may require two sign-ins: the first with your Field Tools user account information, the second for your utility-assigned Entra ID network account.

-To learn more about Entra ID MFA, read the Itron white paper, Multi-factor Authentication and Security as Applied to Field Tools for North American Gas and Water ERTs, available at Itron's Customer Center (available to registered users), or visit Microsoft's article, How it works: Entra Multi-Factor Authentication.
+To learn more about Entra ID MFA, read the Itron white paper, Multi-factor Authentication and Security as Applied to Field Tools for North American Gas and Water ERTs, available at Itron's Customer Center (available to registered users), or visit Microsoft's article, How it works: Microsoft Entra multifactor authentication.

 Local authentication